bryan-pakulski/sippConverter/ReadMe.md

 - pyshark
 - xmlformatter

+## System Requirements:
+- tshark (part of the wireshark-cli package)

 ## Usage:

 Open your pcap file in wireshark or your sip explorer of choice and identify which addresses you would like to use as your calling / terminating parties